-This is one step pairs work or traditional two person kata called Ippon Kumite, trained both ways round, wherein the student can develop the basic skills with a partner learnt from kata also.
+Ippon Kumite is one type of pairs work or traditional two person kata.
+It is trained both ways round, wherein the student can develop the basic skills with a partner learnt from kata also.
 There are twelve sets of Ippons in this section which offer a variety of techniques.
 This is the foundation to our system and will develop into the strategies within the Tegummi section.
 This set of Ippons will teach the angles and positions for attack and defence, these are the most important parts to the system to gain the proper body alignment under the conditions of attack and defence.
-These body postions are the same in Kata where the student trains solo but in Ippon the student is structure tested under attack and defence making the adjustments needed to develop good Karate skills.
+These body positions are the same in Kata, where the student trains solo but in Ippon the student is structure tested under attack and defence, making the adjustments needed to develop good Karate skills.

 Te Uke Tsuki Waza Renshu pairs work hand receiving techniques

-This section covers the training (Renshu) of the four Uke Tsuki and Te, developing (Nagasu) the flow using (Maai) the combative distance to develop the use and feel of the these techniques (Giho).
-These exercise (Undo) can be trained in many different combinations and various stances within (Chikama) which is the close interval range at which you can strike your partner without taking a step.
+This section covers the training (Renshu) of the four Uke Tsuki and Te, developing (Nagasu) the flow using (Maai) the combative distance, to develop the use and feel of the these techniques (Giho).
+These exercises (Undo) can be trained in many different combinations and various stances within (Chikama), which is the close interval range at which you can strike your partner without taking a step.
 Application can then be added to these drills

 Kihon Kumite Pairs Work